 Warning: DOMDocument::loadHTML(): Unexpected end tag : p in Entity, line: 71 in /home/customer/www/fishkeepingworld.com/public_html/wp-content/plugins/cas/classes/Machine.php on line 727

 It can be difficult to choose which betta fish you want for your aquarium because they all are attractive possibilities.

-The black orchid betta is a bold option with its dark colors and large crown-like fins.
+A black orchid betta is a bold option with its dark colors and large crown-like fins.

 They may be aggressive, like all bettas, but there are ways to deal with this.
 Even beginners can have success caring for these fish.
 They are hardy and undemanding once their aggression is under control.

 TABLE OF CONTENTS

 Bettas (Betta splendens), or Siamese Fighting Fish, come in lots of different varieties.
 They have been selectively bred to the point where you can get virtually any colors or patterns you want for your aquarium.

 The black orchid betta stands out for its bold dark coloration and large spread-out fins.